 The first thing that seasoned mediators know is that the negotiation stage of the mediation begins during the convening stage, as we negotiate together who will attend, when and where the mediation will be held, and what authority will be needed in the room to bring about a complete settlement, and the negotiation continues until agreement is signed.
-Experienced mediators understand that every demand by counsel, even as early as the convening stage, is part of their negotiation strategy.
+Experienced mediators see every demand by a party, even as early as the convening stage, as a negotiation strategy.